smopen/sigcpp/_posts/2020-06-20-what-the-actual-const.md

 pointed, another for the pointer itself.
 As a result of this allowance, four `const`ness permutations exist and each permutation has a corresponding declaration form.
 All four forms apply to variables, parameters, and function return types.
-However, two of the parameter declaration forms could be replaced by reference declarations, and the compiler ignores two of the forms of return type declarations.
+However, two of the parameter declaration forms could be replaced by reference declarations in most cases, and the compiler ignores two of the forms of return type declarations.

-The declaration forms apply to pointers for non-array data as well as array data.
-There are two different ways to model the decay type of an array of pointers and the two means subtly differ in their effect.
+The declaration forms apply to pointers to non-array data as well as array data.
+There are two different ways to model the decay type of an array of pointers and the two means subtly differ in their effect, with only one of those means offering complete safety.

 Although it is generally better to use references instead of pointers, and containers instead of traditional arrays, some situations do require the use of pointers and